gate/gateapi-python/docs/MultiCollateralLoanApi.md

 # Create an instance of the API class
 api_instance = gate_api.MultiCollateralLoanApi(api_client)
 type = 'collateral' # str | Currency type: collateral - Collateral currency, borrow - Borrowing currency
-currency = 'BTC' # str | When it is a collateral currency, multiple currencies can be provided separated by commas; when it is a borrowing currency, only one currency can be provided.
+currency = 'BTC' # str | When it is a collateral currency, multiple currencies can be passed separated by commas; when it is a borrowing currency, only one currency can be passed

 try:
     # Query user's collateral and borrowing currency quota information